 In case of emergencies

 Opening multiple savings accounts may seem like a lot of hassle.
 But it’s always worth having at least two.
 This way, you will have an extra account for emergencies.
 In this account, you’re not saving for anything in particular.
 It exists to hold your money and accumulate interest until you need it.
 When something happens out of the blue, you use this account to cover as much of the costs as possible.
 Thus, your current account isn’t affected and you don’t have to dip into other savings that were for different things.
+If you want to protect yourself, should something happen, then life insurance is crucial.
+Check out these PHP Agency reviews to find out more.
+You can protect your car with Cars Protection Plus, too, helping you stretch your budget even more and potentially meaning you don’t need so many savings accounts in the first place.

 See, it makes a lot of sense to have more than one savings account!
 If you only have one account, you’re restricting yourself.
 You might not get as much interest as you could if some money was in a different account.
 You also may find it harder to figure out how much money is saved for each specific goal in life.
 Start thinking about saving money as an investment.
 It’s always a good idea to diversify investments, so diversify your savings too!